Set up to use AWS Certificate Manager - AWS Certificate Manager

-Setting up - AWS Certificate Manager
+Set up to use AWS Certificate Manager

 With AWS Certificate Manager (ACM) you can provision and manage SSL/TLS certificates for your AWS based websites and applications.
 You use ACM to create or import and then manage a certificate.
 You must use other AWS services to deploy the certificate to your website or application.
-For more information about the services integrated with ACM, see Services integrated with AWS Certificate Manager.
+For more information about the services integrated with ACM, see Services integrated with ACM.
 The following sections discuss the steps you need to perform before using ACM.

 Sign up for an AWS account